 Most of us grew up riding bicycles for fun, and many kids use their bikes for transportation.
 However, in North America, the idea of adults using pedal power for purposes like commuting or even hauling goods is a relatively recent phenomenon.
 Not so in other places, though.
 Bicycles have long been one of the world’s most popular forms of transport.
 They’re inexpensive; convenient; lightweight; don’t take up much space, either to store or on congested roads; are energy efficient, non-polluting, and healthy.

-The annual global production of bicycles is estimated to be twice that of cars, according to the Worldometers website.
+The annual global production of bicycles is estimated to be twice that of cars.
 It is thought that there are more than a billion bicycles in the world, with nearly half of them in China.
 That’s quite something when it feels like cars have won the hearts and minds of most people!

 However, increasing numbers of us are getting out of our cars and onto bikes in a serious way.
 And the benefits are huge, both personally and environmentally.
 In fact, in 2010, researchers affiliated with the University of Central Florida’s Bike Path Project cited twenty-eight reasons to become part of the new bicycle culture.
 Among them are better physical and emotional health for people of all ages, improved personal finances and more equitable living for low income earners, improved municipal finances as less public money is required for transportation systems, increase in local property values, greater mobility, increased sense of community, less congested roads, safer and quieter neighborhoods, better air quality, cleaner surface and ground water, and greater sustainability including slowed pace of global warming.